lucianonooijen/Personal-Website/content/contact.md

 ## Schedule a call appointment

-To prevent phone spam, I don't publically share my number, but feel free to reach out via email to schedule a call.
+To prevent phone spam, I don't publically share my number, but feel free to reach out via email or LinkedIn to schedule a call.